Sky-ward/Game/README.md

 3. Workflows `config-validate.yml` and `unity-build.yml` run on pull requests and pushes.

 Only `unity-build.yml` requires the `UNITY_LICENSE` secret. `config-validate.yml` should pass without it.

+## Translation Workflow

+Design documentation is maintained in Chinese and English:

+1. Update both [GDD.md](GDD.md) and [GDD_en.md](GDD_en.md) in the same commit.
+2. Translation tools or AI (e.g. DeepL, ChatGPT) may be used for a first pass.
+3. Manually review and polish the translation to ensure accuracy.
+4. Keep headings, numbering, and structure consistent across languages.